-Proposals for zero carbon and low emission development are strongly supported, subject to all other material considerations being acceptable.
-The Local Authority requires new development to incorporate design features that help deliver radical reductions in greenhouse gas emissions, particularly CO2 emissions, and thus help mitigate climate change impacts.
-This will be achieved using the measures set out below unless superseded by national policy or legislation:
+Proposals for the construction of new buildings are required to incorporate design features that help deliver radical reductions in greenhouse gas emissions, particularly CO2 emissions, and thus help mitigate climate change impacts.
+This will be achieved using the measures set out below, unless superseded by national policy or legislation:

-- 1. A 'fabric first' approach in which all new development is required to reduce sitewide, operational CO2 emissions by at least 10% below the Target Emission Rate (TER) as set out in Building Regulations Part L (2013); and - 2.
-Requirement for major development to reduce site-wide, operational CO2 emissions by 15% using renewable energy generating technology to be installed on site.
+- 1. A 'fabric first' approach in which all development comprising the construction of new buildings is required to reduce operational CO2 emissions by at least 10% below the Target Emission Rate (TER) as set out in Building Regulations Part L (2013); - 2.
+Requirement for major development comprising the construction of new buildings to reduce operational CO2 emissions by 15% using renewable energy-generating technology to be installed on site.
 The 15% reduction will be calculated only after the 'fabric first' approach has been applied.